GabyUSTC/lds-homepage/content/authors/shangwang/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'yyzha0@mail.ustc.edu.cn'
+email: 'cwws@mail.ustc.edu.cn'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Yuyue Zhao (赵愉悦) is a PhD student in LDS...
+Shang Wang is a Second-year master student at the USTC Lab for Data Science, where he is supervised by  Prof. Xiang Wang.
+He earned his B.E. degree from NKU and his research interests now focus on graph anomaly detection.